worksofliam/BBS400/README.md

 Old AS/400 are being retired and nowadays it is possible to get hold of one.
 I'm the proud owner of an AS/400e Model 150 running OS/400 V4R5, in which I have developed BBS400 using ILE RPG and CLP.

-If you are curious, you can access it with a 5250 emulator connecting to dasta400.freeddns.org at port 29012 and SSL/TLS enabled.
+If you are curious, you can access it with a 5250 emulator connecting to dasta400.freeddns.org at port 29012 and TLS enabled ([Wiki how to connect](https://github.com/asmCcoder/BBS400/wiki/How-to-connect-to-test-environment)).
 Once at the signon screen enter BBS400 as user and password and then the BBS program will be started.
 It is usually running on weekdays between 10am to 10pm CET.

 ## Current Features